 Despite the criminal complaints, Democrats in West Virginia accused Republicans of orchestrating a "power grab" and trying to push out justices elected by Democrats to allow GOP Gov. Jim Justice to stack the bench.
 The impeachment push came months after allegations against the justices had surfaced, leading Democrats to argue that Republican legislators had stalled until a deadline passed that would have allowed voters to fill vacancies through special elections in November.
 Justice Robin Davis resigned ahead of the impeachment vote to allow voters to pick her successor.

 In August, the governor appointed state House Speaker Tim Armstead and Congressman Evan Jenkins to fill the Davis and Jenkins seats on an interim basis.
 Twenty candidates are seeking the two positions on the November ballot.

 Republican state Sen. Greg Boso, a sponsor of the judicial funding measure on the ballot, says few people realized until the current controversies that the legislature could not amend that budget.
-But the issue of how justices spend their money has certainly gotten lots of attention lately, which leads him to believe voters will respond favorably to a measure meant to provide greater oversight and control.
+But the issue of how justices spend their money has certainly gotten lots of attention lately, which made him confident that voters would respond favorably to a measure meant to provide greater oversight and control.

-"I have seen no one that is opposing the measure," he says.
+"I have seen no one that is opposing the measure," he said before the election.
 "To be honest with you, I haven't talked to anybody who is not going to vote for the measure."

-Some court officials have complained that it violates the principle of separation between the branches, but there's no organized campaign to oppose it.
-The measure is also getting scant press attention.
+Some court officials complained that it violates the principle of separation between the branches, but there was no organized campaign to oppose it.

-For a summary of November's most important ballot measures, click here.
+For results of the most important ballot measures, click here.